matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `allow_profile_lookup_over_federation`

-Uncomment to disable profile lookup over federation.
+Set to false to disable profile lookup over federation.
 By default, the Federation API allows other homeservers to obtain profile data of any user on this homeserver.
-Defaults to 'true'.

 Example configuration:
 ```